kovidgoyal/calibre/manual/edit.rst

 previous section.

 You can create a checkpoint via :guilabel:`Edit->Create checkpoint`.
-And go back to a previous checkpoint with :guilabel:`Edit->Revert to before`
+And go back to a previous checkpoint with :guilabel:`Edit->Revert to ...`

 The checkpointing functionality is in addition to the normal Undo/redo mechanism when editing individual files.
 Checkpoints are particularly useful